tktran/csulb-ff/README.md

 - We got our idea informally approved by Mr. Boctor.
 - We built upon the proposal draft written by Armando.
 - The proposal is now open for online editing.
 It's on the wiki.

+September 9, 2014 - All present
+- We met to start the XCode project and launch the AWS instance.
+- Tan distributed materials.